ostermanj/ostermanj.github.io/about.md

 permalink: /about/
 ---

-I am a freelance consultant helping policy and advocacy organizations gain influence and drive engagement with innovative reports, web- and mobile-first publications, data visualization, smart analytics, and clear language.
+I am a freelance consultant helping organizations gain influence and drive engagement with innovative reports, web- and mobile-first publications, data visualization, smart analytics, and clear language.

 As the director of digital communications at the [Center for Global Development](http://www.cgdev.org/), I oversaw the communication team’s work on publications, multimedia, and online engagement and worked with vendors and freelancers on the editing, design, layout, and production of CGD's print and interactive products.